discordianfish/oauth-proxy/README.md

 ## Endpoint Documentation

-OAuth2 Proxy responds directly to the following endpoints.
+oauth-proxy responds directly to the following endpoints.
 All other endpoints will be proxied upstream when authenticated.
-The `/oauth2` prefix can be changed with the `--proxy-prefix` config variable.
+The `/oauth` prefix can be changed with the `--proxy-prefix` config variable.

 * /robots.txt - returns a 200 OK response that disallows all User-agents from all paths; see [robotstxt.org](http://www.robotstxt.org/) for more info
-* /ping - returns an 200 OK response
+* /oauth/healthz - returns an 200 OK response
-* /oauth2/sign_in - the login page, which also doubles as a sign out page (it clears cookies)
+* /oauth/sign_in - the login page, which also doubles as a sign out page (it clears cookies)
-* /oauth2/start - a URL that will redirect to start the OAuth cycle
+* /oauth/start - a URL that will redirect to start the OAuth cycle
-* /oauth2/callback - the URL used at the end of the OAuth cycle.
+* /oauth/callback - the URL used at the end of the OAuth cycle.
 The oauth app will be configured with this as the callback url.
-* /oauth2/auth - only returns a 202 Accepted response or a 401 Unauthorized response; for use with the [Nginx `auth_request` directive](#nginx-auth-request)
+* /oauth/auth - only returns a 202 Accepted response or a 401 Unauthorized response; for use with the [Nginx `auth_request` directive](#nginx-auth-request)

 ## Request signatures